Looking to bet on eSports? ➤ We cover 43 eSports ✚ 20 different eSports betting sites. Get your bonus now ✅

 Their product offers are usually stronger since they accept bets on most eSports games and have great event and tournament coverage.
-One of the better eSports focused betting sites is GG bet.

 The well-known sportsbooks also noticed the strong interest for eSports-betting and the high audience numbers on twitch and other streaming sites.
 Some of them have put a lot of effort into building a great service for eSports enthusiasts and accepts bets on a lot of eSports.
 There are three of the established, well-known and experienced betting companies that stand out when it comes to accepting bets on eSports.

 The games played as eSports are growing each day.
 As long as there are gamers and enthusiasts playing and watching a game it has a potential for betting.
 The small titles don't get the same event coverage but there are still betting on titles like Rocket League (RL), Street Fighter and Fifa.

 When it comes to size three games stand out the most, though, and these are:

 CS 1.6 as an eSport have evolved during the years and the latest version that have a large player base and community is CS-GO.
 With a lot of tournaments like the Majors, DreamHack and MLG Circuit events betting on CS-GO is more fun than ever.
 Read more at our CS:GO.